MikeAvgeros/escape-game/README.md

 ## HTML Validation

-The [W3C Markup Validator](https://validator.w3.org/#validate_by_upload) was used to validate every page of the website to ensure there were no syntax errors in my HTML.
+The [W3C Markup Validator](https://validator.w3.org/#validate_by_upload) was used to validate my HTML code to ensure there were no syntax or semantic errors.
 It passed the validation without any errors.

 ![HTML Validation Results](documentation/testing/validator-html.png)

 ## CSS Validation

-The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_upload) was used to validate every page of the website to ensure there were no syntax errors in my CSS.
+The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_upload) was used to validate my CSS code to ensure there were no syntax or semantic errors.
 It passed the validation without any errors.

 ![CSS Validation Results](documentation/testing/validator-css.png)

 ## Javascript Validation

 [JS Hint](https://jshint.com/) was used to validate all my Javascript scripts.
 All scripts passed the tests without any errors.
-The main warning was about unused variables which were the class declarations.
+The main warnings were about unused variables in some scripts, which were the class declarations and the exported instances of the classes.

 You can view all the tests below.